EunahYang/eunahyang.github.io/_pages/research-interests.md

     </div>
 </div>
 <div class="caption">
     Scheme of current research questions.
 A shared experience reaches two people.
-They assign it different weight, their brains diverge over time, and one remembers what the other forgets.
-Only images generated with ChatGPT. <a href="https://docs.google.com/document/d/1yk_ldRVAIIzMDgKmq9tm0DEIMPSBLERuiD17354Y180/edit?usp=sharing">[prompt]</a>
+They assign it different weight, their brains diverge over time, and one significantly changes their behavior, while the other doesn't.
+Hand-drawn-style illustrations were made with ChatGPT <a href="https://docs.google.com/document/d/1yk_ldRVAIIzMDgKmq9tm0DEIMPSBLERuiD17354Y180/edit?usp=sharing">[prompt]</a>, other graphs and the overall composition were made in Adobe Illustrator.
 </div>